newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks-licenses/code23-osow-30day-permit.md

 * Commercial Driver License (CDL)
 * Trailers hauling heavy equipment/machinery as specified by state regulations
 * A truck, trailer, and load combination that exceeds 10 feet in width and 70 feet in length
-* Combined vehicle and cargo weight exceeds 80,000 pounds Gross Vehicle Weight (GVW)
+* Combined vehicle and cargo weight exceeds 80,000 pounds gross vehicle weight (GVW)
 * If a combination vehicle meets the size rules for a Code 23 Overdimensional Trailer Permit, but you do not have the permit
 * If the load is non-divisible and exceeds the size of the Code 23 registered trailer, including any overhang